UC-MACSS/persp-analysis/students/amos_tyler/asking-questions_tyler.md

   * FSC_Q030: [You or other adults in your household] couldn't feed [the children] a balanced meal, because you couldn't afford it.
 Was that often true, sometimes true, or never true in the past [time period]?

-  * Traditional food sources: In the past [time period], [you or other adults in your household] and [the children] ate mostly food [you or other adults] got from hunting, fishing, trapping, or farming?
+  * Traditional food sources: In the past [time period], [you or other adults in your household] and [the children] ate mostly food [you or other adults] got from hunting, fishing, trapping, picking wild fruits and vegetables, or farming?

 ### Representation Error Mitigation